-As a parent of a child who is starting their A-levels you can help them learn how to take notes in their A-level courses.
-You can help them fill the gap in their knowledge by teaching them how to take quality notes so that they capture the ideas being taught in the lessons.
-This is a skill set that they will use both in their A-level and in their university courses.
+Learning how to take quality notes so that you capture the ideas being taught in the lessons is a skill set that you will use both in your A-level and in your university courses.

-If you are interested in helping your child become more successful in their A-level studies then keep on reading this blog post.
+If you are interested in learning how to become more successful in your A-level studies then keep on reading this blog post.

 How To Take Notes: Paper or Digital

-When thinking about what note-taking strategy to use in their A-level courses your child needs to think about whether they want their system to be paper or digital.
+When thinking about what note-taking strategy to use in your A-level courses you needs to think about whether you want your system to be paper or digital.

 Learn six strategies you can use to maximise your grades in your A-level courses!